smithy-security/docs/docs/reference/components/source-code-artifact.md

 Target component that downloads and extracts archived source code from various sources including HTTP endpoints and S3-compatible storage.

-The component supports `.zip`, `.tar`, and
-`.tar.gz` archive formats from multiple protocols and automatically extracts the contents for analysis by downstream components.
+The component supports `.zip`, `.tar`, `.tar.gz`, `.apk` and `.ipa` archive formats from multiple protocols and automatically extracts the contents for analysis by downstream components.

 ## Supported Sources